NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Methods

 A graphical model is a probabilistic framework that represents dependencies among a set of random variables.
 It is represented by $\mathcal{G = (V},E)$, where $\mathcal{V} = \{1, \ldots, P\}$ is the set of nodes (variables) and $E$ is the set of undirected edges between them.
 In a Gaussian graphical model (GGM) the nodes represent random variables from a multivariate Gaussian distribution, whilst the edges represent conditional dependence between the variables that they connect.
 A GGM assumes that $N$ samples of $P$ variables are independently and identically distributed (i.i.d.) according to

 where $\boldsymbol{\Omega}$ is the positive definite inverse covariance matrix, known as the \textit{precision matrix}.
-In this work, we consider the case in which each of the N samples is characterised by a sample-level ordinal covariate $a$ taking values in a set $\mathcal{A}$.
-We further assume sample homogeneity within groups defined by the same covariate value, rather than across all samples.
+In this work, we consider settings in which each of the $N$ samples is characterised by a sample-level ordinal covariate $a$ taking values in a set $\mathcal{A}$. \labelms{s1.1c}To leverage this information, we assume sample homogeneity only within groups defined by equal covariate value, rather than across all samples.
 Specifically,